EwenG/muance/README.md

 By default, Muance renders vtrees asynchronously, using [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).
 Rendering can be made synchronous by passing false to `muance.core/vtree`.

-It is posiible to register a function to be executed after the next Muance render pass using the `(post-render vnode f arg1 arg2 arg3)` function.
+A function can be registered to be executed after the next Muance render pass using the `(post-render vnode f arg1 arg2 arg3)` function.
 The `post-render` function takes a vnode or a vtree as first argument.
 The second argument is the function to be executed after the next render pass.